Prado Reservoir

-Prado Reservoir is a reservoir in northwestern Riverside County and southwestern San Bernardino County, a couple of miles west of the city of Corona, in the U.S. state of California.
-The reservoir has a capacity of 362,000 acre.ft and is formed by Prado Dam on the Santa Ana River.
+Prado Reservoir is a reservoir in northwestern Riverside County, California formed by Prado Dam on the Santa Ana River.
+The usually empty reservoir has a capacity of 362,000 acre.ft.
+It is located in southwestern San Bernardino County, a couple of miles west of the city of Corona.

+Description

 The dam is composed of rock-fill and has a height of 106 feet (32 m) above the original streambed.
 It was built on the upper end of the Lower Santa Ana River Canyon, where there is a natural constriction in the river.
 It is below 2,255 square miles (5,840 km^{2}) of the 2450 sqmi Santa Ana River watershed.
 The dam was built by the United States Army Corps of Engineers and was completed in 1941.

+Operation

 Prado Dam and Prado Reservoir provide flood control and water conservation.
 Their operation is coordinated with the facilities upstream.
 Prado Reservoir is not a storage reservoir, so water is released as quickly as possible while still allowing for groundwater recharge.
 When the water level reaches the top of the buffer pool, whose size changes depending on time of year, water is released at the maximum rate that the downstream channel will safely allow.
 As of 2006, the capacity of the channel is 5000 cuft per second (140 m³/s), but channelization will eventually increase the capacity to 30000 cuft per second (850 m³/s).
 During flood season, the buffer pool only has a capacity of 8437 acre.ft, while outside of flood season, the capacity increases to 25760 acre.ft.
 Since this is 2.3 and 7.1 percent of the reservoir's total capacity, respectively, the reservoir is usually fairly empty.